 We also aim for simplicity in our compensation program so that it is easy for our employees and our stockholders to understand the various components of our compensation program and the incentives designed to drive company performance.
-The three primary components of our executive compensation program are base salary, annual cash bonus and equity-based performance share longterm incentive awards.
+The three primary components of our executive compensation program are base salary, annual cash bonus and equity-based performance share long-term incentive awards.

-We believe that the compensation program has been instrumental in helping the company achieve strong financial performance and shareholder value in 2011 as evidenced by the following:
+We believe that the compensation program has been instrumental in helping the company achieve strong financial performance and shareholder value in 2013 as evidenced by the following:

-- Net sales increased to \$543.9 million, an increase of 6.0% over prior year; - Net income increased to \$50.2 million, an increase of 55.2% over prior year; - Diluted earnings per share increased to \$1.04, an increase of 55.2% over prior year;

-- Adjusted EBITDA(1) increased to \$131.1 million, an increase of 9.5% over prior year; - Our market capitalization increased to \$1.1 billion at year end, an increase of 75.5% over prior year; - Total shareholder return (assuming reinvestment of dividends) over the prior 1-, 2- and 3-year periods was 82.7%, 190.1% and 431.3% respectively; and - We were able to announce two quarterly dividend increases during fiscal 2011, from \$0.17 to \$0.21 per share (a 23.5% increase), and from \$0.21 to \$0.23 per share (a 9.5% increase), and another quarterly dividend increase during the first quarter of 2012 from \$0.23 to \$0.27 per share (a 17.4% increase).
+- Net sales increased to \$725.0 million, an increase of 14.4% over prior year; - Adjusted net income increased to \$76.3 million, an increase of 14.3% over prior year; - Adjusted diluted earnings per share increased to \$1.43, an increase of 5.9% over prior year; - Adjusted EBITDA(1) increased to \$184.0 million, an increase of 8.9% over prior year; - Our market capitalization increased to \$1.8 billion at year end, an increase of 25.0% over prior year; - Total stockholder return (assuming reinvestment of dividends) over the prior 1-, 2- and 3-year periods was 27.6%, 52.3% and 178.9% respectively; and - We were able to announce two quarterly dividend increases during fiscal 2013, which collectively increased the dividend from \$0.29 per share to \$0.33 per share, a 13.8% increase.
+During the first quarter of 2014, the dividend has subsequently been increased to \$0.34 per share.

-Results of 2011's "Say on Pay" Vote
+Results of 2013's "Say on Pay" Vote

-At B&G Foods' annual meeting of stockholders held on May 17, 2011, our stockholders approved, on an advisory basis, the compensation of our named executive officers as disclosed in our 2011 proxy statement by greater than 94% of the votes cast.
-The current compensation program and policies do not deviate in any material way from those approved at last year's annual meeting of stockholders, except that as described below under "Components of Executive Compensation-Annual Bonus Plan" and "-Long-Term Incentive Compensation," our compensation committee has increased the level of difficulty for our named executive officers to achieve a "full" bonus and has reduced by one-third the maximum number of shares that may be earned under long-term incentive awards.
+At B&G Foods' annual meeting of stockholders held on May 16, 2013, the stockholders approved, on an advisory basis, the compensation of our named executive officers as disclosed in our 2013 proxy statement by greater than 92% of the votes cast.
+The current compensation program and policies do not deviate in any material way from those approved at last year's annual meeting of the stockholders.